 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of Vagrant virtual development environment on an Ubuntu 20.04 Focal Fossa server.
+I will show you through the step-by-step installation of a Vagrant virtual development environment on an Ubuntu 20.04 Focal Fossa server.

 Install Vagrant on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 3.
 Installing Vagrant on Ubuntu 20.04.